merico-dev/table/api/README.md

 - `SECRET_KEY` for encrypting and decrypting passwords used in datasource configurations.
 - `ENABLE_AUTH` Whether to add authentication and authorization to routes.
 0 = disabled, 1 = enabled
 - `SUPER_ADMIN_PASSWORD` The password which will be configured for the superadmin account during migration.
 Must be configured before migration is run.
 If value is not set, password will be 'secret';
+- `DEFAULT_RESET_PASSWORD` password that will be used when resetting an account password.
+Defaults to 123456

 ### up and running
 1. `yarn install`